Mregussek/MAREngine-docs/references/classes-ecs/sceneplaystorage.rst

 | void clear() |
 +--------------+

 Method is responsible for whole cleanup stuff in storages.
-It clears all memory used by every storage and make them ready for other run.
+It clears all memory used by every storage and makes them ready for a new run.

 Private Methods
 ---------------